-Once upon a time, many years ago, working at the same company for your entire life up until retirement was the norm.
+Many years ago, working at the same company for your entire life up until retirement was the norm.
 Now, times have changed.
 You might find yourself in a position where you must leave your job to move on to bigger and better things.
 We understand: putting in notice is tough, especially if you really like working there.
 However, there are ways to make it as painless as possible.

-Who knows, you might end up needing to come back at some point, and burning bridges by behaving poorly is never a good idea.
+Who knows?
+You might end up needing to come back at some point, and burning bridges by behaving poorly is never a good idea.

 Give Advance Notice